Living with babies

 - Watch for and enjoy the little changes as your baby grows and learns.

 - Take care of yourself.
 Make sure to do some things you enjoy regularly.
 Get some exercise and eat well.
+Join an early parent group if this is your first baby.

 - Sometimes you get different advice from all sorts of people.
 If it feels right for you and your baby is happy it is probably okay.
 If you are in doubt ask someone with current knowledge about babies.